 Late Ottoman period

-The Carmelites reestablished the Stella Maris monastery in the beginning of the 19th C. They laid a cornerstone in 1827, and completed the fort-like monastery in 1836.
+The Carmelites reestablished the Stella Maris monastery in the beginning of the 19th century.
+They laid a cornerstone in 1827, and completed the fort-like monastery in 1836.
 The Carmelites, whose primary saint was Elijah, hold a tradition that the cave inside the church was one of the caves where the prophet hid and stayed.
 The compound included Monasteries for Men, Women, a Church and a hostel.

 The Carmelites dedicated the Monastery to Mary, mother of Jesus, since according to tradition the Holy Family stayed in the cave on their way back from Egypt.
 Her statue holding infant Jesus stands above the altar.